This website is written for my friends and family that use Macintosh computers.

 Beginners are sometimes overwhelmed by the vast amount of information on Google, but can't find a simple cookbook to get started with basic tasks.
 Often the Apple discussion forums are full of outdated information and incorrect guesses.
 I have tried to write down what I end up telling people how to do.
 As such, my recommendations reflect my biases, which may be right or wrong.
 Use these notes as a starting point, search the web, use common sense.

 How can I comment on your articles?
 I prefer that strangers create their own websites and comment there.

 Why does the main page look ragged in Internet Explorer?
 I guess there was a bug in IE. Firefox and Safari work fine.

 I have been a Mac user since 1986, when we had a Mac Plus at home (with a 10MB hard drive).
-I used an original Mac Portable for about a year.
+Lost count of how many different Macs I've owned; I used an original Mac Portable for about a year.
 I've used a lot of different computers and operating systems since then, and a lot of different Macs.
+Started using Mac OSX in 2001.
 When I want to get something done, I reach for my Mac.